Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Optical System

-If there is some birefringent medium between the mirrors, orthogonal polarization states will experience a small difference in the refractive index of this medium ($\Delta n$ in the previous equation) which also appears as an offset in the difference frequency of the lasers $\Delta\nu_n = \nu\Delta n$ (as the laser frequency $\nu$ is equal to $Nf_0$).
-Fluctuations in the differential refractive index\footnote{Throughout the manuscript the term birefringence will be used interchangeably with the phrase differential index of refraction for orthogonally polarized fields.} experienced by the two fields, denoted by $\delta n$, will cause the frequency difference between the resonances to fluctuate by some amount $\delta \nu_n=\nu\,\delta n$.
-The fluctuation in the birefringence of the cavity generated by \ac{VMB} at the magnet modulation frequency will be referred to as $\delta n_{_{\rm VMB}}$ and will introduce a fluctuation in the frequency difference between the resonances of the cavity for the orthogonally polarized fields of $\delta \nu_{_{\rm VMB}} = \nu \,\delta n_{_{\rm VMB}}L_{_{\rm B}}/L$ (here the length of the magnetic field $L_{_{\rm B}}$ must be distinguished from the length of the cavity $L$).
-This can also be expressed as a differential change in the cavity length of $\delta L_{_{\rm VMB}}= L_{_{\rm B}}\delta n_{_{\rm VMB}}$ experienced by the orthogonal polarization states.
-An example of a projection of the waveform of $\delta L_{_{\rm VMB}}= L_{_{\rm B}}\delta n_{_{\rm VMB}}$ is shown for the ALPS\,II magnet modulation data in Figure~\ref{fig:mag_vmb}.
-From this plot it is clear that the waveforms may not be sinusoidal.
-It should also be noted that in this manuscript lengths such as $L$ and $\delta L$ will refer to the single pass lengths (the physical distance between the mirrors) and their changes respectively.
+Here the length of the magnetic field $L_{_B}$ must be distinguished from the length of the cavity $L$.
+This can also be expressed as a differential change in the cavity length of $\Delta L_{_{\rm VMB}}= L_{_B}\Delta n_{_{\rm VMB}}$ experienced by the orthogonal polarization states.
+It should be noted that in this manuscript lengths such as $L$, $\Delta L_{_{\rm VMB}}$, and $\delta L$ will refer to the single pass lengths (the physical distance between the mirrors) and their changes, respectively.

-Equation~\ref{Eq:Del_nu} also shows why only using two fields stabilized to the cavity resonances may be insufficient to reach the sensitivity needed to measure the \ac{VMB} effect.
-This comes from the fact that the cavity \ac{FSR} is not static and itself fluctuates due to the length noise of the cavity, ultimately leading to a noise term in the equation $\delta \nu_L=\Delta N \, f_0 \, \delta L/L$.
-Therefore, if the frequency of the interference beatnote between the lasers ($\Delta N \, f_0$) is 50\,MHz for a \ac{VMB} measurement using the ALPS\,II magnet string with a 245\,m cavity, length noise of 1\,{\textmu}m/$\sqrt{\rm Hz}$\footnote{This is a typical value of the length noise for this cavity in the frequency range of interest.} would produce noise in the differential cavity length measurement of $1.8\times 10^{-13}$\,m/$\sqrt{\rm Hz}$, making an observation of the \ac{VMB} effect practically impossible.
+Changes in the length of the cavity will cause fluctuations in its \ac{FSR}, $f_0$ in Equation~\ref{Eq:Del_nu}.
+This will lead to additional noise in the frequency difference between the lasers of $\delta \nu_L=\Delta N \, f_0 \, \delta L/L$.
+Therefore, if the frequency difference between the lasers ($\Delta N \, f_0$) is 5\,MHz for a \ac{VMB} measurement using the ALPS\,II magnet string with a 245\,m cavity, length noise of 1\,{\textmu}m/$\sqrt{\rm Hz}$ (typical length noise of the 123\,m cavity used in ALPS\,II \cite{kozlowski2024designperformancealpsii}) would produce noise in the differential cavity length measurement of $1.8\times 10^{-14}$\,m/$\sqrt{\rm Hz}$, making an observation of the \ac{VMB} effect practically impossible.